Royce Gracie: Bout with Sakuraba

 Royce was then set to fight Kazushi Sakuraba in the quarter-finals at the PRIDE Grand Prix 2000 Finals.
-Sakuraba was a professional wrestler who derived his foundation in submissions from catch wrestling and shoot wrestling.
+Sakuraba was a professional wrestler who derived his foundation in submission grappling from catch wrestling and shoot-style wrestling.
 He had defeated several opponents and become one of the first Japanese stars of PRIDE.
 As Royce entered the Grand Prix specially to fight Sakuraba, the Gracies demanded special rules for the fight: an unlimited number of 15-minute rounds, no judges, no referee stoppages, and wins could only come by knockout, submission or throwing in the towel.
 Sakuraba criticized the different ruleset, the Gracie's demands to fight under it and their demands for special treatment, but ended up agreeing to the challenge nonetheless.

 The two battled for an hour and a half, after which Gracie began to fatigue, and could no longer stand due to a broken femur as a result of numerous leg kicks.
 The towel was thrown in and Sakuraba was declared the winner.
 Sakuraba went on to defeat other members of the Gracie family, including Renzo Gracie and Ryan Gracie, earning him the nickname "Gracie Hunter."